 Myth 3: We miss our old life

-No way.
-When I look back on my drinking days, what stands out is how boring, dull and repetitive they were.
-One of the reasons I stopped drinking was because I had this nagging feeling I’d lived the same year twice; I’d made the same mistakes and repeated the same frustrations and struggles.
-I felt stuck.
-So I certainly don’t look back on that time and think ‘those were the days!’
+One of the reasons I stopped drinking was because I had a nagging feeling that I’d lived the same year twice; I was making the exact same mistakes and repeating the same frustrations and struggles.

 Myth 4: We must’ve hit rock bottom

 Some people do have a dramatic rock bottom – a wake up call they can’t ignore.
-But, just as many don’t.
-Most non-drinkers quietly decide to stop because they don’t like the way alcohol is making them feel.
-They suspect they’d be better off without booze, so they decide to change.
-That’s it.
+However, just as many don’t.
+Most non drinkers have just quietly decided to quit because they didn’t like the way alcohol was making them feel.

 Myth 5: We judge people who do drink

-Myth 7: We’re not interested in parties or going out
+Myth 7: We’re not interested in parties / clubs / bars

-Myth 8: We’ll make do with any old alcohol-free drink
+Myth 8: We’re happy to make do with any old drink